Prospect Bluff Historic Sites: British Post (1814–15)

 A miniature replica of the later Fort Gadsden was constructed in the 1970s; a picture is in the State Archives of Florida.

 Negro Fort (1815–16)

 When the British withdrew, they deliberately left all their weapons, hoping that the locals would use them to defend themselves from U.S. attempts to re-enslave them, just as African and Native Americans had assisted the British during the American War of Independence.
 Most of the Native Americans (Seminoles and Red Stick Creeks) warriors who remained behind abandoned the fort soon afterwards.

-Some^{[who?]} remained, along with many of the trained soldiers of the disbanded Corps of Colonial Marines, which was a British Army regiment consisting of freed slaves.
+The Corps of Colonial Marines detachment in Florida, which had grown to about 400 men, (Note: Enclosure 6b to Erving.
+The testimony of a Royal Marine deserter from the Fort, sworn at Mobile on May 9, 1815, advising "the British left, with the Indians, between them three and four hundred negroes, taken from the United States, principally Louisiana) (Note: In his report to Manrique dated January 23, 1815, Urcullo concurred that the 'Negros under command amount to 500 men all armed.')
+(Note: Whilst deputising in Nicolls's absence, Robert Henry stated 'there was 5 Black men to 1 white Man under his command at the time.') was paid off and disbanded when the British post was evacuated at the end of the war.
+A small number of men went to Bermuda with the British as part of a refugee group, rejoining the main body of Colonial Marines.
+(Note: Within Enclosure 8 to Erving.
+Memorandum of a gentleman of respectability at Bermuda, dated May 21, 1815 "a few that were shipped to the island of Trinidad, in His Majesty's Ship, The Levant; and such as have enlisted in the Colonial Marines.")
+Over 200 were disembarked in Trinidad during 1815.
+(Note: Enclosure 8 to Erving.
+Memorandum of a gentleman of respectability at Bermuda, dated May 21, 1815 "I have since learned, that the Carron... is arrived at Nassau, on here way to Bermuda, with 176 slaves, of all ages...
+The People expected in the Carron, who are from Louisiana and West Florida, are also to be sent to Trinidad.")
+Nicolls estimated 350 remained.
+Others from the Florida unit remained in settlements around the Fort which had become a symbol of slave insurrection.

 Over the next year the fort became a growing colony of escaped slaves from Georgia and the Mississippi Territory, and became known as the Negro Fort.
 It was the center of the largest community of free negroes in North America before the U.S. Civil War.